haoye-chen/HaoyeChen.github.io/_teaching/2015-spring-teaching-2.md

 location: "Stockholm, Sweden"
 ---

-I am the teaching assistant for the course Research Methodology and Communication Skills from 2022-2026.
+I am the teaching assistant for the course Research Methodology and Communication Skills from 2022 to 2026.

 Heading 1
 ======